Best of Japan - Best Tours of Japan

 Best of Japan Tour

 What to see in Japan?
 It does not matter if you are lacking inspiration or detailed knowledge about

 the best that Japan has to offer.
 We have designed our Best of Japan tour to provide

-This tour includes a range of the famous, historic and
+The schedule includes a range of the famous, historic and

-the metropolis of Tokyo, the cultural and historic areas of Kyoto, to the mountain township of Takayama our "Best of
+the metropolis of Tokyo, the cultural and historic areas of Kyoto, to the mountain township of Takayama; our "Best of

 allow you to experience some of the best attractions in Japan.

 As we provide custom tours, we can personalise the schedule for you and work

 around your preferred travel dates.
 Alternatively, check out our other

 scheduled tours, design your own tour of Japan to suit your interests, or